-NINE MONTHS ENDED DECEMBER 30, 2000 DECEMBER 29, 2001 (L MILLION) TURNOVER Continuing operations 243.1 269.1 OPERATING PROFIT BEFORE EXCEPTIONAL ITEMS AND GOODWILL AMORTIZATION 22.4 32.7 Continuing operations OPERATING EXCEPTIONAL ITEMS Restructuring costs (16.4) (3.1) OPERATING PROFIT BEFORE GOODWILL AMORTIZATION 6.0 (0.2) 29.6 (0.2) OPERATING PROFIT Share of operating profit of associated undertakings 5.8 1.1 29.4 PROFIT ON ORDINARY ACTIVITIES BEFORE INTEREST AND TAXATION Net interest payable and similar charges(a) 6.9 (3.6) 30.8 (2.5) PROFIT ON ORDINARY ACTIVITIES BEFORE TAXATION Tax on profit on ordinary activities(a) 3.3 (2.7) 28.3 (10.4) PROFIT ON ORDINARY ACTIVITIES AFTER TAXATION 0.6 17.9 (0.1) PROFIT FOR THE FINANCIAL PERIOD(b) 0.6 17.8 ====
+NINE MONTHS ENDED DECEMBER 30, 2000 DECEMBER 29, 2001 (L MII TURNOVER Continuing operations 243.1 269.1 OPERATING PROFIT BEFORE EXCEPTIONAL ITEMS AND GOODWILL AMORTIZATION Continuing operations OPERATING EXCEPTIONAL ITEMS 22.4 32.7 Restructuring costs (16.4) (3.1) OPERATING PROFIT BEFORE GOODWILL AMORTIZATION 6.0 29.6 Goodwill amortization (0.2) (0.2) OPERATING PROFIT 5.8 29.4 Share of operating profit of associated undertakings 1.1 1.4 PROFIT ON ORDINARY ACTIVITIES BEFORE INTEREST AND TAXATION Net interest payable and similar charges(a) 6.9 (3.6) 30.8 (2.5) PROFIT ON ORDINARY ACTIVITIES BEFORE TAXATION 3.3 28.3 Tax on profit on ordinary activities(a) (2.7) (10.4) PROFIT ON ORDINARY ACTIVITIES AFTER TAXATION 0.6 17.9 Minority interests equity (0.1) PROFIT FOR THE FINANCIAL PERIOD(b) 0.6 17.8 ====

-(a) Net interest payable and similar charges and tax on profit on ordinary activities reflect the fact that Invensys Flow Control is part of the Invensys Group's financing and taxation arrangements and consequently these amounts are not indicative of those that would have arisen had Invensys Flow Control been a stand-alone entity or that may arise in the future.

-(b) A summary of the significant adjustments to profit for the financial period that would be required if United States generally accepted accounting principles were to be applied instead of those generally accepted in the United Kingdom is set forth in Note 3 of Notes to the Condensed Combined Financial Statements.
+- (a) Net interest payable and similar charges and tax on profit on ordinary activities reflect the fact that Invensys Flow Control is part of the Invensys Group's financing and taxation arrangements and consequently these amounts are not indicative of those that would have arisen had Invensys Flow Control been a stand-alone entity or that may arise in the future. - (b) A summary of the significant adjustments to profit for the financial period that would be required if United States generally accepted accounting principles were to be applied instead of those generally accepted in the United Kingdom is set forth in Note 3 of Notes to the Condensed Combined Financial Statements.